 The author and editor of many books and articles on legal issues, Mr. Olson is a Distinguished Visitor from Practice at Georgetown University Law Center where he teaches organizational governance and securities law courses.

 Catherine is a Certified Public Accountant (licensed in New Jersey) and a Chartered Professional Accountant, CPA, CA (from Canada).
 She holds a Master of Accounting degree from the University of Waterloo in Canada.
+While Catherine lives in New Jersey, she frequently travels and has met with board directors in over a dozen other countries, ranging from Brazil to Japan to South Africa.

 Gene A. Capello was most recently Assistant General Counsel and Assistant Secretary at Pfizer Inc. from 2006 – 2012.
 At Pfizer, he specialized in corporate governance, securities transactions and was counsel to the audit committee.
 A frequent speaker and panelist at various forums for lawyers and corporate governance professionals, Gene has most recently lectured on emerging issues in securities and corporate governance law, ethics and professionalism in securities law and audit committee practices.